david-ca6/Davinci-Simple-Caption/readme.md

 3. Write or generate your subtitles track.
 4. Export your subtitle track to a .srt file. (skip this step if you created the subtitles outside of DaVinci Resolve)
 5. Run OpenCaptions from the Resolve Workspace menu. `Workspace -> Scripts -> Comp -> OpenCaptions`
-6. Select your SRT file and your Text+ template.
+6. Select up to five SRT/template pairs.
-7. Click "Execute".
+7. Click "Execute"; tracks are generated in order.

 ## Why Use OpenCaptions?
 - Simple to use